 We are working closely with farmers to encourage best practices in winter grazing, ahead of the new regulations coming into effect next year.

 The Ministry for Primary Industries (MPI), Ministry for the Environment (MfE), councils and industry representatives, have developed an online tool to help improve practices to benefit freshwater quality and animal welfare.

 This includes an easy-to-use template for farmers who don’t already have a written plan for their winter grazing.
 Farmers who have existing plans, need to update them to reflect expectations set out in the module.

-Landowners who want to expand their winter grazing area will still be required to apply for a discretionary activity consent with strict conditions.
+Landowners who want to expand their winter grazing area beyond what was grazed between 2014-2019 will still be required to apply for a discretionary activity consent with strict conditions.

 Anyone who is unsure if they need a consent is encouraged to get in touch with our Consents Team.
 We can also email or post you the resource consent application form.

 You will be able to graze stock on forage crops in winter without needing a resource consent if: